 With the passage of CALA-sponsored AB 762, the law regarding bedridden clients in RCFEs and other community care-licensed facilities has changed.
 Effective January 1, 2010:

 - RCFE residents who need assistance transferring to and from bed, but not assistance turning or repositioning, are considered nonambulatory for purposes of fire clearance.
 A nonambulatory fire clearance is required for these residents.

 - RCFE residents who need assistance turning or repositioning in bed continue to be considered bedridden for purposes of fire clearance.

-To care for a “bedridden” resident, the regulations require a plan of operation that specifies how care will be provided and managed.
+To care for a “bedridden” resident (both those who need assistance transferring and those who need assistance turning), the regulations require a plan of operation that specifies how care will be provided and managed.
 This plan covers staff training, nutrition and fluid intake, assistive devices, and equipment; a requirement for night staff to reposition the resident when necessary; and access to medical professionals for consultation on bedridden care issues when necessary.

 Access the revised Bedridden Regulations

 Resources & Best Practices

 OSFM Information Bulletin regarding AB 762, December 2009